myt-hue/Flood-Prediction/README.md

-# Flood Prediction Machine Learning Model
+# Predicting Floods Based on the Area